larsreed/jsonschemadocs/README.md

 `java -jar jsondoc.jar SCHEMA /path/to/input/myExtendedSchema.json > myBasicSchema.json`

-Definitions (e.g. conditionals),
+If the definition `strict=true` is provided together with SCHEMA, an `additionalProperties: false`-clause is added to all `properties` in the schema.
+Strict indicates that no other properties than those explicitly mentioned in the schema are allowed (JSON Schema is normally lax about this).

-can be given after the input file name with `name=value`, e.g.
+Definitions (e.g. conditionals), can be given after the input file name with `name=value`, e.g.

-`java -jar jsondoc.jar SCHEMA myExtendedSchema.json variant=plain > myPlainSchema.json`
+`java -jar jsondoc.jar SCHEMA myExtendedSchema.json strict=true variant=plain > myPlainSchema.json`

 ## Performing validation